14th International Forum on Embedded MPSoC and Multicore

 Kees Vissers graduated from Delft University in the Netherlands.
 He worked at Philips Research in Eindhoven, the Netherlands, for many years.
-The work included Digital Video system design, HW –SW co-design, VLIW processor design and dedicated video processors.
+The work included Digital Video system design, HW-SW co-design, VLIW processor design and dedicated video processors.
 He was a visiting industrial fellow at Carnegie Mellon University, where he worked on early High Level Synthesis tools.
 He was a visiting industrial fellow at UC Berkeley where he worked on several models of computation and dataflow computing.
 He was a director of architecture at Trimedia, and CTO at Chameleon Systems.
-He is recognized contributor to the Chapter on VLIW processors in the book: Computer Architecture, 5th edition: A quantitative approach by John L. Hennessy and David A. Patterson He was a Board member of Beecube, which is now part of National Instruments.
-Today he is a fellow, heading a team of researchers at Xilinx, including a significant part of the Xilinx European Laboratories.
-The research topics include next generation programming environments for processors and FPGA fabric, high-performance video systems, wireless applications and new datacenter applications and applications of Machine Learning algorithms.
-He has been instrumental in the architecture of Zynq and MPSoC and the novel programming environments, leveraging High-Level Synthesis technology.
-He is continuously driving new architectures and programming environments.
-His current research includes work on Neural Networks and reduced precision Neural Networks.
+Today he is heading a team of researchers at Xilinx.
+The research topics include next generation programming environments for processors and FPGA fabric, high-performance video systems, wireless applications and new datacenter applications.
+He has been instrumental in the architecture of Zynq and the High-Level Synthesis technology.
+He is continuously driving new programming environments with novel applications.

 * If you wish to modify any information or update your photo, please contact the web email@example.com